 Ocean and water energy

-Ocean and water energy is increasingly recognised as a viable energy source to be exploited for the sustainable generation of electrical power.
+Ocean and water energy is increasingly recognised as an energy source that is a viable to exploit for the sustainable generation of electrical power.
 Our research addresses this, and fundamental as well as practical investigations are being made.

 Key research on ocean and water energy is highlighted below: